odino/odino.github.com/source/_posts/2012-01-20-edge-side-includes-how-to-spare-terabytes-every-day.markdown

 </html>
 ```

+Seems an Ugly idea, cause if the browser is capable to merge different fragments, retrieved
+with different HTTP requests, for assembling a really simple webpage you would
+need to hit your application much more times than with a single request, so there
-So there is no real need to ask for ESI support in clients, in this scenario.
+is no real need to ask for ESI support in clients, in this scenario.

 But there's a *real-world* application of ESI in the client side that should
 **save lot of traffic** over the internet and **lot of bandwith**.